kuroun/remote_entity/README.md

 # RemoteEntity

-A gem to create entity classes and methods which make http request to remote servers using configuration style.
+A gem to create entity classes and methods which make http request to remote servers using **configuration style**.
 It avoids writing duplicated code that communicates to multiple remote services.

 It is something less restricts than [her](https://github.com/remi/her) which maps to any http requests (not only for RESTful resources) but comparing to [rest-client](https://github.com/rest-client/rest-client), this gem is more object oriented.
 See usage below for details.